 |English Language||French||Latin Studies and Classics||Art||PE / Swimming|

-There is a wide choice of GCSEs available at Key Stage 4 and girls choose 4 option subjects towards the end of Year 9.
+There is a wide choice of GCSEs available at Key Stage 4 and pupils choose 4 option subjects towards the end of Year 9.

 The core subjects are compulsory and total 6 GCSEs.
 They are: